philanc/curvecp/README.md

 **Example of use:**  see file smoketest.sh

-**License:**  the original DanBernstein's code and the tinyssh by Jan Mojzís are Public Domain.
+**License:**  the original Dan Bernstein's code and the tinyssh code by Jan Mojzís are Public Domain.
 Where public domain does not work, Jan Mojzís proposes a CC0 license (see LICENSE at https://github.com/janmojzis/tinyssh)

 All the additions and modifications are also placed in the Public Domain.